 There’s probably only two boulangeries (bakeries) in Aumale.
 I prefer Au Panier Gourmand Sarl.

-I also tried Crepes & Caux, which just opened a few days before.
+There’s not a lot of restaurants around, but I tried Crepes & Caux.
 Ordered a set menu which consists of a savoury (galette) and a sweet (crepe).
-They weren’t the best I had, but it is still pretty good.
+They weren’t the best I had, but it was still pretty good.

 There’s another pizzeria, La Mama, that Walid frequents which serves decent pizza with vegetarian options.